florentulve/little-local-devops-toolchain/README.md

 ## New project

-Use the project you can find in `webapp-sample`.
+- Use the project you can find in `webapp-sample`.
-Be sure to use the correct registry (check the Dockerfile too)
+- Be sure to use the correct registry (check the Dockerfile too)

 You need to create 2 CI Variables in your project (or in the group of your project):

-`KUBECONFIG`, define it as a file and use the content of `k3s.yaml` to fill the field `CLUSTER_IP`: it's the IP of the Cluster's VM
+- `KUBECONFIG`, define it as a file and use the content of `k3s.yaml` to fill the field
+- `CLUSTER_IP`: it's the IP of the Cluster's VM

 Launch the CI script, and soon you will be able to reach your webapp with an URL like this one: http://hello-world.master.192.168.64.27.nip.io/
 (`<project-name>.<branch-name>.<cluster IP>.nip.io`)

-That's all 🎉
+That's all 🎉 (for the moment) 😉